bientavu/manga_downloader/README.md

 it's in order, or find a way to improve my script ⚠️

 ## Inputs
-To add your manga/webtoon, insert it into the INPUTS dictionary.
+To add your manga/webtoon, insert it into the INPUTS dictionary inside `variables_and_constants.py`.
 How it works:
 ```
 {